"If you don’t have the opportunity to get a massage from a professional masseuse as often as you like, don’t worry; you can do it yourself."

 Doing a self-massage on the neck and shoulders is a bit tricky.
 To do this, stand up with your tennis ball between the wall and your shoulder.
 You can also use an acupressure ball.
 Raise and lower your arm and move it around above your head slowly while shifting your head from side to side.
 Experiment with the ball in different positions along your neck and your shoulder.
 Don’t be afraid to move it around and experiment with your massage.
 Lean into it and shift your body into it while pushing your weight into the wall.

 A lot of inflammation will bring a lot of pain and aches throughout the body.
-If you find that you are getting more and more aches and pains throughout the day, and these are accumulating throughout the months, make sure to take your Smarter Curcumin because this is one of the best, natural ways to combat inflammation that makes your joints ache and your muscles sore.
-Supplement everyday with this powerful inflammation fighter.
+If you find that you are getting more and more aches and pains throughout the day, and these are accumulating throughout the months, make sure to take your Smarter Curcumin because this is one of the best, natural ways to encourage normal inflammation responses and support joint and muscle health.
+Supplement everyday with this powerful ingredient.

 Message is quickly becoming accepted treatment for a number of chronic health issues including as a way of reducing stress and improving circulation, reducing muscle tension and aches and pains, eliminating toxins, improving flexibility, improving sleep quality, strengthening your immune system, and reducing fatigue.